kubos/kubos/docs/services/file-protocol.rst

 Sync
 ~~~~

-This message is sent to query to message receiver on the status
+This message is sent to query the message receiver on the status
 of a file.
 It contains the file's hash and the expected number
 of chunks for the file.